Cold crash what? It's the Cold Crash Guardian!

 Who cares if Starsan is drawn into the beer, it's safe enough to drink.

-Wow.
-Most people immediately understand the lapse of judgement here.
 There are endless safe things you can add to your beer that would make it taste bad.
+Stop.

 I never had a problem with contamination or oxidation.

 Some beers are more or less susceptible to off flavors/oxidation problems and some people have higher thresholds for detecting those problems.
 If you are completely happy with your beer despite less than ideal practices, this product is not for you.